Can You Get An SBA Loan with a Bankruptcy?

 Keep in mind that lenders are people too and they have seen it all before.
 They know that sometimes things happen and sometimes a bankruptcy is the way out, so if you lost it all years ago, but have a legitimate explanation for what happened and have clearly re-established yourself and your credit then you definitely have a shot at getting an SBA loan with some of the more forgiving SBA lenders.

 SBA 504 Loan Rate With Previous Bankruptcy

 IF you can qualify for a 504 loan then the good news is that the low rate 2nd mortgage will always be offered with excellent terms regardless of whether you have a BK or not.
-As of June 2019, that rate is approx 4% for 25 years.
+As of August of 2021, that rate is approx 2.85% for 25 years.

-Keep in mind, the 504 is a 2 loan structure (typically 50/40/10) and the first mortgage could be anywhere from 5.5% to 7.5% for someone with a previous BK and could be a fixed rate or a floating rate.
+Keep in mind, the 504 is a 2 loan structure (typically 50/40/10) and the first mortgage could typically anywhere from 3.5% to 6.5% for someone with a previous bankruptcy and could be a fixed rate or a floating rate.